WeBankFinTech/Exchangis/docs/en_US/ch1/exchangis_deploy_en.md

   nginx -s reload
 ```

 Please visit the Exchange front-end page at  http://${EXCHANGIS_INSTALL_IP}:8098/#/projectManage.
+The following interface appears, indicating that Exchangis successfully installed on the front end.
+If you really want to try Exchangis, you need to install dss and linkis, and log in secret-free through dss.
 As shown in the following figure :

 ![image](https://user-images.githubusercontent.com/27387830/170417473-af0b4cbe-758e-4800-a58f-0972f83d87e6.png)